cs1302uga/cs1302-minesweeper-alpha/README.md

 Updates will be posted here.

+* **2018-01-31:** *Clarification on the number of random mines.* When a random game is played, the number of positions in the mine field (i.e., the grid) that will be set as a mine should equal the ceiling of
+  <code>2.0 * rows * cols / 3.0</code>, casted to an <code>int</code>.
+These
+  mine positions should be assigned randomly.

 If there has been an update and you have already cloned the project to Nike, then you can update your copy of the project using the <code>$ git pull</code>
 command while inside of your project directory.